6.1 Drug Treatment Courts

 - The person used or threatened to use a weapon during the commission of the offence.

-Persons who commit offences in circumstances which strongly suggest that the offence was not directly connected to an addiction, but rather to other causes not ordinarily amenable to a DTC program, will generally not be admissible to a DTC unless there is reliable support for their assertion that (a) the offence was predominantly motivated by the person’s drug addiction, and (b) that addressing that addiction will also address the other causes underlying or motivating the criminal activity.
+Persons who commit offences in circumstances which strongly suggest that the offence was not directly connected to substance use disorder, but rather to other causes not ordinarily amenable to a DTC program, will generally not be admissible to a DTC unless there is reliable support for their assertion that (a) the offence was predominantly related to a substance use disorder experienced by the person, and (b) that addressing that substance use disorder will also address the other causes underlying or motivating the criminal activity.
 While the following factors would generally render an accused ineligible for admission into the DTC program, the assessment should reflect consideration of the criteria indicated above in (a) and (b):

 - The person has been charged with trafficking for commercial gain;